Freesia2077/RepoMentor/README.md

 ## How it works

-The heart of the system is the **Orchestrator** — a stateful engine that manages the analysis lifecycle, handles database persistence, and coordinates the AI pipeline.
+Orchestrator manages the analysis lifecycle, handles database persistence, and coordinates the AI pipeline.
 It sequences the work across three specialized agents:

 | Agent | Role |
 |---|---|